charming-art/api/docs/index.md

 hero:
   name: Charming
-  text: The JavaScript library for generative art based on SVG
+  text: A JavaScript library for generative art based on SVG
   tagline: Craft expressive generative art with minimal effort or explore the most fun way to learn SVG
   image:
     src: /logo.svg